WHAT IS WESTERN CIVILIZATION?

 millions of people.
 This period of

-time is also sometimes called the Medieval period.
+time is also sometimes called the Medieval

-Middle Ages and the crusades.
-(1000 AD to about
+The late Middle Ages and the

-1450 AD) brought greater stability and happier times to Europe.
-The Crusades took place at this
+times to Europe.
+The Crusades took

-time.
-They were European fighting
+place at this time.
+They were

-forces sponsored by kings and queens who took back control of a number of areas
+European fighting forces sponsored by kings and queens who took back control of

-that had been taken over by invading Muslims, who were far more brutal and
+a number of areas that had been taken over by invading Muslims, who were far

-destructive than even the Romans.
+more brutal and destructive than even the Romans.

 However, they were unable to get the Muslims totally out of the Holy